 A primary hydrocele is thought to be caused by a defective absorption of fluid secreted between the two layers of the tunica vaginalis.
 It causes a painless swelling on the affected scrotum side.
 Secondary hydrocele is usually caused by an underlying pathological process such as trauma, inflammation, infection, or malignancies.
 Hydrocele can cause a visible swelling of the scrotum which feels like a small fluid-filled balloon, variable in size, smooth, and mainly located in the front of the testis.
-If you are experiencing these symptoms in Beverly Hills hydrocele repair surgery may be needed to treat this condition.
+If you are experiencing these symptoms in Beverly Hills hydrocele repair surgery may be needed to treat it.

 Hydrocele are generally painless and harmless.
 Most of the time they diminish by themselves or just remain without further growth.
 They may cause discomfort if they grow in size, and larger hydrocele may require surgical removal (i.e., hydrocele repair surgery).

 Diagnosis of hydrocele is through physical examination where a hydrocele can easily be seen when light is observed through the testicle.
 Hydrocele fluid is usually clear and light will shine through (translumination).
 Further diagnostic modalities include ultrasound study and other imaging studies, after the examination, hydrocele repair surgery may be necessary.
 If hydrocele require a treatment, it usually involves a surgical removal which is usually called hydrocele repair surgery.
 With surgery for a hydrocele repair Beverly Hills urological surgeon, Dr. Elist, treats this condition by removing the abnormal fluid filled sac in the scrotum or in the inguinal canal.